 lunch program

-For more than a century, St. Peter’s Episcopal Church has offered food assistance to our neighbors in need.
-Today, the St. Peter’s Lunch Program provides thousands of meals each year, along with dignity, hospitality, and a welcoming place of rest for anyone who comes to our doors.
+The St. Peter’s lunch program is an integral ministry at the Crossroads of life today in Freehold, proving thousands of meals each year, along with dignity, hospitality, and a welcoming place of rest for anyone who comes to our doors.

 What We Do